maks/MGit/README.md

 [![Build Status](https://travis-ci.org/maks/MGit.svg?branch=master)](https://travis-ci.org/maks/MGit)

  * If you encounter any issues (bugs, crashes, etc.) and want to help improve this project, please open an issue on [GitHub](https://github.com/maks/MGit/issues/new) describing: what the issues are; and how they were caused, to allow for re-creation and fixing of bugs.
- * This app requires minimum of is for Android v4.x.
-It **might** work on Android v2.x, but will not be supported officially due to lack of resources for testing.
+ * This app requires minimum of for Android v4.x.

 ## Supported Features